guardian/coding-exercise-project/rust/README.md

 # Rust

-Skeleton project for Rust.
+Skeleton project for Rust.\
+It is assumed that Rust is installed on your machine.
+If not, please follow the [installation guide](https://www.rust-lang.org/tools/install).

 ## Usage
-- `./script/setup` to install dependencies
 - `./script/test` to run the tests

 ## Structure